Beloved childhood comfort food leads to an annual ritual –

 Chef Boyardee is a brand of canned pasta products.
-But once upon a time Chef Boyardee was the head of kitchen at the five-star Plaza Hotel, near the corner of 5th Avenue and Central Park South, in New York City. where a room reservation today is $1050 per night.
-He is personally responsible for Americans associating “Italian food” with pasta and tomato sauce, and particularly spaghetti with meatballs.
+But once upon a time the real Chef Boyardee was the head chef at the five-star Plaza Hotel, near the corner of 5th Avenue and Central Park South, in New York City. where a room reservation today is $1050 per night.
+He is personally responsible for Americans associating “Italian food” with pasta and tomato sauce, most particularly spaghetti with meatballs.
 I only learned of his story quite recently, but the company he started during the Great Depression was a part of my life as long as I can remember.

-Many of my earliest memories concern eatable entities, at the least the happiest ones.
-From Play-Doh, which is rather bland, but very salty, to Funny Face, a competitor of Kool-Aid, which my mom would put in milk to trick me into drinking that calcium delivery device, I have vivid remembrances attached to many eating and drinking experiences.
+The fondest of my earliest memories concern eatable entities.
+From Play-Doh, which is rather bland but very salty, to Funny Face, a competitor of Kool-Aid that my mom would add to milk to trick me into drinking that calcium delivery device, I have vivid remembrances attached to many eating and drinking experiences.

 Another favorite for me and my sister three years my junior was the macaroni and cheese made by our older sister when she would be babysitting us.
 Again, it proved a let down to learn it was simply boiled macaroni with a large brick of Velveeta melted throughout.

 As my childhood comfort food pillars toppled one by one, only one has remained steadfast and forever satisfying.
 Chef Boyardee’s Beefaroni, part of this complete birthday feast.